cipaks/deej/README.md

 # In this fork

 This fork of deej adds remappable button support.
 Buttons must be defined in config with int values.
-The key values can be found here: https://github.com/micmonay/keybd_event/blob/master/keybd_windows.go (make sure to convert hex values to int)
+The key values can be found here: https://github.com/micmonay/keybd_event/blob/master/keybd_windows.go (make sure to convert hex values to int) for windows and https://github.com/micmonay/keybd_event/blob/master/keybd_linux.go for linux (values are already int)

 Be sure to visit the [original repository](https://github.com/omriharel/deej)